Brandy Norwood: Voice and style

-Norwood has been classified as some to have a contralto vocal range.
+Norwood has been classified by some to have a contralto vocal range.
 Her voice has often been described as soft, raspy, and husky by music critics and Norwood herself.
 Music critic and Slant Magazine writer Andrew Chan describes Norwood's vocal tone as having "an unusual mix of warmth and cold, hard edges".
 He further describes her vocal quality, saying, "Like little else in pop-music singing, Brandy's subtle manipulation of timbre and texture rewards close listening. [...]
 Her main claim of technical virtuosity has always been her long, cascading riffs, a skill many R&B die-hards revere her for."
-Norwood is also noted for her use of multitrack recording to create intricate vocal arrangements and layering.

 Terry Sawyer of PopMatters writes on this skill, remarking, "While it's been said that Brandy's voice isn't exactly a barn burner, it's not mentioned enough that she does more than enough with what she's got.
 She never leaves her voice hanging in spotlit scarcity, folding its variegated terracing, whispering out the lead track, shouting in the back-up, and piling each song with enough interlocking sounds to create the tightly packed illusion of vocal massiveness."
 In 2023, Rolling Stone ranked Brandy at number 193 on its list of the 200 Greatest Singers of All Time.